 - Get a free turkey.
 Companies like BJ’s, Shop Rite, and Publix are just a few companies who are offering up free turkeys for customers.
 Each store has their own conditions such as buying four particular products, or transferring a prescription, or buying a certain amount each week for earning the free turkey.
 Look into what other promotions may be available at your local grocery stores to see how you can save over $20 with a free turkey.

 - Use what’s in your fridge or pantry.
-Get creative and find a new spin on traditional thanksgiving dinner recipe using what is already available in your home rather than spending money on new spices, sauces, etc. You could also just create your own traditions by making not-so-traditional thanksgiving foods.
+Get creative and find a new spin on traditional thanksgiving dinner recipe using what is already available in your home rather than spending money on new spices, sauces, etc. You could also just create your own budget-friendly traditions by making not-so-traditional thanksgiving foods.

 - Do it yourself.
 Cooking from scratch can be rather time consuming, but can also save you more.
-It’s easy to consider buying an already cooked ham or turkey, desserts, or even sides, but you could save by cooking from scratch and taking advantage of all the Thanksgiving Day sales at grocery stores.
+It’s easy to consider buying an already cooked ham or turkey, desserts, or even sides, but you could save by cooking Thanksgiving dinner from scratch and taking advantage of all the Thanksgiving Day sales at grocery stores.

-Host thanksgiving dinner without breaking the bank this year, after all, it’s about being thankful for what you have and whom you’ll be sharing it with.
+Try to host Thanksgiving on a budget this year, after all, it’s about being thankful for what you have and whom you’ll be sharing it with.